-USS James O’Hara was a Frederick Funston-class attack transport laid down on June 16, 1941 and launched on December 30, the same year.
-It was commissioned on April 26, 1943 under Comdr.
+The USS James O’Hara (APA-90) was a Frederick Funston-class attack transport laid down on June 16, 1941, and launched on December 30, the same year.
+It was commissioned on April 26, 1943, under Comdr.
 Charles Allen’s command with the hull number APA-90 and it served in the US Navy for 17 years until it was decommissioned on January 14, 1960.
-During its activities, the ship carried a complement of 519 people onboard and had the main missions in Sicily, Pearl Harbor, Ulithi, Saipan, New Caledonia or Eniwetok.
-It participated also in the Operation Magic Carpet.
-After the decommissioning, the ship was struck from the Navy List on July 1, 1961 and scrapped in 1968.
-For the services brought to the country during the World War II, USS James O’Hara received 7 battle stars and another 2 battle stars for the Korean War.
+During its activities, the ship carried a complement of 519 people on board and had its main missions in Sicily, Pearl Harbor, Ulithi, Saipan, New Caledonia, and Eniwetok.
+It also participated in Operation Magic Carpet.
+After the decommissioning, the ship was struck from the Navy List on July 1, 1961, and scrapped in 1968.
+For the services brought to the country during World War II, the USS James O’Hara (APA-90) received 7 battle stars and another 2 battle stars for the Korean War.

 To recover the costs of asbestos-related diagnoses, Navy veterans can apply for VA benefits and file claims with asbestos trust funds for compensation.
 Asbestos is heat resistant and anti-corrosive, that is why it was used in shipbuilding back in the 1940s.
 All veterans who served onboard the USS James O’Hara (APA-90) may have been exposed to this dangerous material.